FAQ

 The appeal process is triggered by the issuance of an assessment by the Assessor in the township where your property is located.
 An assessment is the Assessor’s attribution of value to the property.

 In Cook County, real estate is reassessed every 3 years.
 In all other counties in the State of Illinois, real estate is reassessed every 4 years.
-There are exceptions to this general rule, so your property can be assessed more often in certain circumstances.
+There are exceptions to this general rule, so your property can be assessed more often in certain unique circumstances.

 Where do you file an appeal?